 Sling treatments for stress incontinence at a glance

 - Doctors can utilize a sling treatment, which is a hammock-like device made of tissue from the patient’s own body or synthetic mesh, to support the urethra to stop urine leaking during activity.

 - Sling procedures are the most common treatment for stress incontinence.

-- There are several types of sling procedures, and all have high success rates coupled with a low risk of side effects or complications.
+- There are several types of sling surgical procedures, including midurethral and traditional slings and all have high success rates coupled with a low risk of side effects or complications.

 What causes stress incontinence?

 The cause of stress incontinence is the weakening of muscle and other tissues that support the bladder and the muscles that regulate the release of urine.
 Stress incontinence affects up to 1 in 3 women.
 It can also affect men but is much more common in women.
 The most common cause of stress incontinence is brought on by childbirth, and one-third of all postpartum women develop symptoms.

 Stress incontinence is a type of urinary incontinence, the unintentional loss of urine.
 Stress incontinence happens when physical movement or activity puts pressure on the bladder causing it to leak.
 These activities could be sneezing, coughing, heavy lifting or exercising.